No other ancient site that has more relevance on today’s world than Olympia.

 * Following the Baron’s last wish, his heart was buried at Olympia.
-It is at the base of the monument in the I.O.A. grounds.
+It is at the base of the monument on the I.O.A. grounds.

 * The emblems (the five Olympic rings) of the modern Olympic Games, revived by Baron Pierre De Coubertin.

-Ancient Olympia is a UNESCO site that must be included in everybody’s itinerary.
+Ancient Olympia is a site that must be included in everybody’s itinerary.